Scoring

 Match Scores

 Match scores (or event scores) are based on one of two systems.
 A club duplicate session is usually based on Matchpoint scoring while a Swiss Pairs or Teams event is usually based on International Match Points (IMPs) converted to Victory Points (VPs).
+That said an ordinary duplicate session can be IMPs scored while a Swiss Pairs can be matchpoint scored.

 Matchpoint scoring

-The pair’s score for each board is ranked against the scores of all other players and maximum points are awarded to the highest ranked player.
+The pair’s score for each board is ranked against the scores of all other players on that board and maximum points are awarded to the highest ranked player.
 This means hat being in the best contract and making it isn’t all that counts, overtricks matter.
 If every NS pair in a nine table (Mitchell movement) duplicate pairs bids 4 spades and everyone makes it but only one pair makes an overtrick, that pairs scores 100% and all the others score 43.75%.

 International Matchpoint scoring